-∅ 5 Sources Screen
+Sources Screen

-Text Mode: Sources Screen (tap image for large)
+Text Mode: Sources Screen

 This is where, for each mix, you input and store all the custom (i.e. non-Library) text you want to be used as a source in that mix for a Cut-up.
 The sources are saved in the your Wotja file and you can have up to 5 of them.